 How to Train on the Trap Table

-Here are some of the best Pilates leg exercises.
 In many of the trap table exercises, you want to keep your glutes and abs activated.
 That means your top rib will be compressed, your navel will be pulled inward, your lower abdominal plate should be flat and taut, and keep your buttocks slightly tight.

 Ask your doctor before beginning a Pilates program or making any significant changes to your exercise habits.